pvcraven/arcade_book/source/labs/chapter_01_first_program/chapter_01_first_program.rst

 In this section we will:

 * Install SourceTree
-* Create your project on the Bitbucket server
+* Create your project on the BitBucket server
 * Create your project on your local computer
 * Link the two together

+Once we get the version control set up, we'll use that same setup for the rest of class.

 Installing SourceTree
 ^^^^^^^^^^^^^^^^^^^^^